RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 ---

-Before we create monitoring dashboard, we need to add a data source.
+Before we create a monitoring dashboard, we need to add a data source.
 Go to the cog on the side menu that will show you the configuration menu.
 If the side menu is not visible click the Grafana icon in the upper left corner.

 ![Grafana]({% image_path grafana-sidemenu-datasource.png %}){:width="600px"}